miguelmota/cryptocharts/README.md

-# cryptodash
+# cryptodash: track cryptocurrencies the hacker way.

-> Cryptocurrency information and charts displayed in a dashboard from your terminal.
+> Cryptocurrency stats and charts displayed in a dashboard from your terminal.

 <img src="./assets/screenshot_table.gif" width="900">